redsled84/astrosmash/README.md

 # astrosmash

-shameless copy of the 1981 classic Astrosmash
+Shameless copy of the 1981 classic Astrosmash